OgeNwankwo/OgeNwankwo/README.md

 - 👋 Hi, I’m @OgeNwankwo
 - 👀 I’m interested in ...Art, music, gaming, sports
-- 🌱 I’m currently learning ...Flutter Dart and Python
+- 🌱 I’m currently learning ...Javascript and Python
-- 💞️ I’m looking to collaborate on ...Software development
+- 💞️ I’m looking to collaborate on ...Software development, web development and design
 - 📫 How to reach me ...ogenwankwo2016@gmail.com

 <!---